 Amanda Stansfield is founder of Granny Gothards, a manufacturer and distributor of artisan ice cream in the UK and around the world.
 Since being founded on…

-The hospitality sector has been hit hard over the last year by the Covid-19 pandemic yet has bounced back with resilience despite all that has been thrown at it.
+The hospitality sector has been hit hard by Covid-19 yet has bounced back with resilience despite all that has been thrown at it.
 During the pandemic, there has been an increase in the number of start-up businesses within the sector and this in turn is expected to create thousands of new jobs.

 As a tax specialist in Employment Tax, my focus has always been on employees and how you retain, retrain, reward, recruit and make redundancies.
 The right employees with the right skills can enhance the customer experience and drive customers towards wanting to return.
 Unfortunately, redundancies can’t be ignored and are part of the employee life cycle, however the first three R’s focus on how to avoid the last.
 Meanwhile, if you can recruit, it means your business is potentially growing.

 Let’s now consider the magic R’s.

 The key to any business is retaining employees – the longer an employee stays, they become critical to your business.
 The right employees know your business and your customers, and you can rely on them.
 Not everyone is looking for more money, as nice as that is.
 Employees need to know they are appreciated, communicated with, respected and are given the right work-life balance.
 Have all this in place and employees will stay with you.
 As the employer, you need to be a great leader and understand their needs.

 I said that salary is not always the driver; employers pay the National Living Wage (which increased from 1 April 2021 and now applies to everyone over the age of 23).
 Many employers are now paying much more than the Living Wage, as they know their employees deserve a fair wage.